gitname/react-gh-pages/README.md

       "predeploy": "npm run build",
       "deploy": "gh-pages -d build"
     }
     ```

+    * And if you are deploying this app at the user page, it is necessary to make some tweaks at the `"deploy"` string, in order to deploy it at the `main` branch, set the string to:
+    ```
+    "deploy": "gh-pages -b main -d build"
+    ```

     * **Shortcut:** Instead of adding those properties using a text editor; if I have `sed` installed on my system, I can add the properties by issuing the following shell commands: